 Ahead of their State Championship campaign this weekend, the Under 17 Girls Cyclones squad will be leaning into their representative experience as a point of difference.

-Inspiring skipper Abigail Viriki breaks down how her squad has overcome some challenges to be ready for the big dance.
+Inspiring skipper Abigail Viriki and coach Declan Dinnen break down how the squad has overcome some challenges to be ready for the big dance.

 Abigail Viriki (AV): Preparation leading up to the tournament hasn’t been easy with girls pulling out, but the bond in our team has gotten stronger over the sessions.